Dauvit Broun

-Dauvit Broun (David Brown; born 1961) is a Scottish historian and academic.
+Dauvit Broun (born 1961) is a Scottish historian and academic.
 He is the chair of Scottish history at the University of Glasgow.
 A specialist in medieval Scottish and Celtic studies, he concentrates primarily on early medieval Scotland, and has written abundantly on the topic of early Scottish king-lists, as well as on literacy, charter-writing, national identity, and on the text known as de Situ Albanie.

 He is editor of the New Edinburgh History of Scotland series, the pre-1603 editor of the Scottish Historical Review, convener of the Scottish History Society, and the Principal Investigator of the Arts and Humanities Research Council-funded project 'The Paradox of Medieval Scotland, 1093–1286'.

 Honours

 Broun was elected a Fellow of the Royal Society of Edinburgh in 2013.
 In July 2017, Broun was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 In 2013 he delivered the British Academy's Sir John Rhys Memorial Lecture.